 The basic differences between savings and investment are explained in the following points:

-- Savings means to set aside a part of your income for future use.
+- Savings means setting aside a part of your income for future use.
 Investment is defined as the act of putting funds into productive uses, i.e. investing in such investment vehicles which can reap money over time.

-- With an investment, there is always a risk of losing money.
-Unlike savings, where the no or comparatively fewer chances of losing the hard-earned money.
+- With an investment, there is always a risk of losing money, unlike savings, where the no or comparatively fewer chances of losing hard-earned money.

-- Undoubtedly, the investment provides higher returns than savings, as there is a nominal rate of interest on savings.
-However, the investments can earn money more than the invested amount, if invested wisely.
+- Undoubtedly, the investment provides higher returns than savings, as there is a nominal interest rate on savings.
+However, the investments can earn more money than the invested amount, if invested wisely.